aforestsomewhere/lc-data-intro/episodes/02-match-extract-strings.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-## Exercise finding email addresses using regex101.com
+## Exercise: finding email addresses

 For this exercise, open a browser and go to [https://regex101.com](https://regex101.com).